jpsm83/restaurant-pos-OLD/backlogErrors.md

 - dailySalesReport all GETs, populate doesnt work on user
 - dailySalesReport helper function closeDailySalesReport MUST be review - error - "Failed to update daily sales report!
 TypeError: Reduce of empty array with no initial value" / "Failed to update daily sales report!
 TypeError: sale.forEach is not a function"
 - supplierGoods all GETs, populate supplier tradename error
+- supplierGoods, create a helper function in case of delete supplier good, all the business goods have to update their ingredients and calculate the cost price
+- businessGoods DELETE, must wait to get ORDERS to full test

 - supplierGoods DELETE - must await data from businessGoods for a full testing
 - dailySalesReport helper function updateUserDailySalesReportGeneric been tested and it is working BUT, NEED all the controllers tested and with data to be real tested

+what to do in case supplier get delete
+    what happens with the supplier goods
+    what happens with the business goods that use supplier goods